acktreptow/lucky-shrub-homepage/README.md

 ## Future Enhancements

-I would like to add even more JavaScript functionality at someone point, but I am very happy with where it currently stands and so a lot of other projects will take priority.
+I would like to add even more JavaScript functionality at some point, but I am very happy with where it currently stands and so a lot of other projects will take priority.

 ## Contact